 Generally, the more severe the injury, the higher the compensation awarded.
 Younger victims may receive higher compensation for non-economic damages due to the longer impact on their lives.
 Victims with physically demanding jobs may receive higher compensation for lost wages and loss of earning capacity.

 If the defendant’s actions were particularly reckless or intentional, the amount of punitive damages awarded may be higher.
 Additionally, if the victim is found to be partially at fault for the accident, their injury settlement compensation may be reduced based on the percentage of fault assigned to them.
+Gathering substantial evidence to support a suffering claim is crucial in proving non-economic damages like chronic pain and emotional distress.

 In Texas, the statute of limitations for personal injury lawsuits is two years from the date of the injury.
 You have two years from the accident date to file a lawsuit.
 If you fail to file within this time frame, you may lose your right to seek compensation.
 Some exceptions can impact the deadlines for a claim.
-Contact a personal injury lawyer near you for answers on your case.
+Contact a personal injury lawyer near you for answers to your case.

 The compensation in a personal injury lawsuit in Texas depends on many factors, including the type and severity of your injury, age and occupation, and the defendant’s conduct.
 Working with an experienced personal injury attorney who can help you understand your rights and fight for the compensation you deserve is important.
 If you have been injured in an accident, don’t wait – contact a personal injury attorney today to discuss your case.